Visit To Jamaica – Dazzling Vacation Adventures in Discovering Hidden Gems of Paradise

 In the 1930s the Jamaican political landscape took shape with the formation of the two major political parties.

-Your Visit To Jamaica reveals the government system is a constitutional monarchy with a democratically elected parliament based on the Westminster model.
+Your Visit To Jamaica will experience the best of the island, and reveals the government system is a constitutional monarchy with a democratically elected parliament based on the Westminster model.

 The Queen of England is still the head of state, who is represented by the Governor General (GG), who is appointed by Her Majesty The Queen on the advice of the Prime Minister.